pinorobotics/gripper-rollpawkit/README.md

-**gripper-rollpawkit** - integration of `Standard Gripper Kit Paw for Robotic Arm Rollarm DIY Robot` with ROS (Robotic Operation System)
+**gripper-rollpawkit** - integration of `Standard Gripper Kit Paw for Robotic Arm Rollarm DIY Robot` with ROS (Robot Operating System)

 This is a ROS package which provides an URDF model of the gripper.